snipe/gh-pr-content-checker/README.md

-# Checking PRs for words
+# GitHub PR Content Checker

-This action checks for the presence of a word in the body or diff in a PR.
+This action checks for the presence or absence of a word in the body or diff in a PR, as well as the number of lines and files changed.
+If fails if one or more of the set criteria isn't met.

 # Using this action

 You need to add this in a file in `.github/workflows` and set appropriate options.

 ```
-name: "Check PR for word"
+name: "Check PR content"
 on: [pull_request]

 jobs: